Baiju Bawra: Legend of Bacchu

 Some medieval narratives, mentioned in works such as Mirat-i-Sikandari (17th century), describe an incident about a Gujarati singer called Bacchu (also known as Bakshu or Manjhu).
 According to the narrative, Bacchu was a musician in the court of Sultan Bahadur Shah of Gujarat.
 When the Mughal emperor Humayun attacked Bahadur Shah's contingent in Mandu, Bacchu fell in the hands of a Mughal soldier.
 He was about to be killed, when he was recognized by a Raja allied with the Mughals.
 The Raja introduced him to emperor Humayun, who was pleased with his singing and granted his wish to release the Gujarati prisoners.
 Bacchu remained in service of the emperor for some days, but then ran away to Sultan Bahadur Shah, who had escaped from Mandu to Champaner.

 Bacchu is identified with Baiju by a section of scholars.
-Howevers, others believe that Bacchu and Baiju were two distinct persons.
+However, others believe that Bacchu and Baiju were two distinct persons.